-Determining the lease term of contract with renewal and termination option - Group as lessee
+Determining the lease term of contracts with renewal and termination options - Group as lessee

-The Group determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any periods covered by an option to terminate the lease, if it is reasonably certain not to be exercised.
+The Group determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any periods covered by an option to terminate the lease if it is reasonably certain not to be exercised.

-The Group has a lease contract that includes an extension and termination option.
-The Group applies judgement in evaluating whether it is reasonably certain to exercise the option or to terminate the lease.
+The Group has several lease contracts that include extension and termination options.
+The Group applies judgement in evaluating whether it is reasonably certain to exercise the option to renew or terminate the lease.
 That is, it considers all relevant factors that create an economic incentive for it to exercise either the renewal or termination.
 After the commencement date, the Group reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise the option to renew or to terminate (e.g., construction of significant leasehold improvements or significant customisation to the leased asset).

-The Group has not included the extension options period as part of the lease term for leases of forklifts and office as it is not reasonably certain that the extension options will be exercised.
+The Group has not included the extension options period as part of the lease term for leases of motor vehicles and premises as it is not reasonably certain that the extension options will be exercised.
 The periods covered by termination options are included as part of the lease term only when they are reasonably certain not to be exercised.